avantifellows/plio-frontend/README.md

 ## Installation
 To set up this project, visit the [installation steps](docs/INSTALLATION.md).

+## Deployment
+Visit our [deployment guideline](docs/DEPLOYMENT.md) for setting up this repository on a production environment.

 ##  Testing
 Our testing is powered by the open source plan of [BrowserStack](https://www.browserstack.com/)